KxSystems/kx-vscode/README.md

     FIXME more description needed

-1. Tell the Visual Studio Code extension which configuration to connect to.
+1. Tell the kdb VS Code extension which configuration to connect to.

     To do this, right-click the relevant connection configuration in the KX side bar and select **Connect kdb server**.